-Hélyette Geman is a Professor of Mathematical Finance at Birkbeck, University of London where she is the Director of the Commodity Finance Centre and Research Professor at Johns Hopkins University.
+Hélyette Geman is a Professor of Mathematical Finance at Birkbeck, University of London where she is the Director of the Commodity Finance Centre; and a Research Professor at Johns Hopkins University.
 She is a graduate of Ecole Normale Superieure in Mathematics, holds a Masters degree in Theoretical Physics and a PhD in Probability from the University Pierre et Marie Curie and a PhD in Finance from the University Pantheon Sorbonne.
 In 1993, she became ‘Professeur Agrege des Universites’ in Management Sciences.

 From 1988 to 1995, Hélyette Geman was Chair of the Finance Department at ESSEC Business School; from 1995 to 2005, she was the Director of the Masters program ‘Security Markets, Commodity Markets and Risk Management’ at the University Paris Dauphine, where she supervised many PhD students, including Nassim Taleb.